-The long-term objectives of the Mentoring of Coaches in Women’s Youth Handball project are to propel the EHF EURO and Women’s EHF Champions League competitions to the next level, develop more female elite players in more countries, and close the gap to the top nations while improving the level and motivation of coaches actively involved in women’s YAC handball.
+The long-term objectives of the project are to propel the EHF EURO and Women’s EHF Champions League competitions forward, to develop more female elite players in more countries and close the gap to the top nations, while improving the level and motivation of coaches actively involved in women’s youth handball.

 EHF Lecturers are provided by the EHF during the project lifespan for continuous mentoring of coaches through coaches’ clinics, organised by the member federation during their respective national/regional tournaments for the targeted age range, three times a year over two years, up to a total of six sessions.